This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 Both farmers markets also serve prepared foods with a variety of food trucks and carts.
 Kokomo has a favorite, too — the appropriately named The Best Doggie Bakery!

 The best things to do in the Bend — that aren’t actually in Bend

 One of our favorite things about Bend is that there are so many outdoor activities that are incredibly accessible.

 While Bend has great trails for running and plenty of watersports options, it’s outside city limits that really shines for outdoors enthusiasts.
 From hiking and cycling to climbing and skiing, there’s something to do all year round.

 Drive the Cascade Lakes National Scenic Byway

 Starting on the west side of Bend, the Cascade Lakes National Scenic Byway stretches 66 miles and is one of the most scenic drives you’ll ever do.

 There are sweeping views of many peaks of the Cascade mountain range, plus 12 alpine lakes and 2 reservoirs that offer an endless amount of recreational options.

-Keep in mind that once it starts to really snow, the road closes for the season.
+Keep in mind that once it starts to really snow, the road closes for the season (though there are snowy ways to visit, like via a snowshoeing tour).
 Typically, that’s November through May.

 Hike or paddleboard Todd Lake